learningcoding-pixel/tp/docs/DeveloperGuide.md

 **Description:**
 Before executing destructive commands like `clear`, `deleteteam`, or `delete`, prompt the user for confirmation.
 This will help prevent accidental data loss.
 This is especially so for `delete` command, which may cascade delete teams if the athlete being deleted belongs to a team.

+#### **7. Horizontal scrolling for wide content**

+**Description:**
+Implement horizontal scrolling in the person list panel and team list panel to accommodate wide content for different screen sizes.
+This will ensure that all information is accessible without truncation, especially for long fields like emails and addresses.